qantas

 The other main use of Qantas Points is for shopping.
 You can buy gift cards and all sorts of popular merchandise, but the value per point tends to be quite low.

-You could also use your points to cover some of your airfares with ‘Points Plus Pay’, to offset the room rate through Qantas Hotels, or for Qantas Club membership, but these methods tend to give poor value for your points.
+As mentioned before, you could also use your points to cover some of your airfares with ‘Points Plus Pay’, to offset the room rate through Qantas Hotels, or for Qantas Club membership, but these methods tend to give poor value for your points.

 What is Qantas Frequent Flyer status?